Skyshader77/Lacryma-Hydra/chapter17.typ

 "What about the second task?" asked Nix.

 "I have concerns.
-The man called Alexander should be feared."
+The man called Sixtus should be feared."

 "Is some manner of Giant?"